Lake Koyamaike 小山池

 Lake Koyamaike is a picturesque lagoon situated just to the west of Tottori City .
 With a circumference of around 16 kilometers, it is considered Japan's largest pond.
-Koyamaike is fed by six rivers and is separated from the Sea of Japan by a narrow sandbar.
+Lake Koyamaike is fed by six rivers and is separated from the Sea of Japan by a narrow sandbar.

 JR Koyama Station on the JR Sanin Main Line is a 15-minute walk from the eastern edge of the pond.

-The pond has five islets at its center.
+The lake has five islets at its center.
 The largest of these small islands, Aoyama, is connected to the shore by a blue bridge and has a small park and campsite.
 The pond is a popular spot for carp and eel fishing.

 There is a legend that many years ago a rich tycoon would have the local villagers plant his rice.
 The task would take one whole day a year, but on one occasion when it was beginning to get dark, the villagers had not finished their task.
 The tycoon called for a gold fan and asked the sun to return for one hour so that the villagers could finish planting.